Each movie listed includes:

 Starring: Kelly Washington

-Synopsis: This takes place in December, 1900 Miss Heathwood's Boarding School for Girls.
+Synopsis: This takes place in December 1900 at Miss Heathwood's Boarding School for Girls.
 Thrust into the chaotic and unfamiliar world of a boarding school at Christmas, Mandie finds herself hounded by new rules and regulations at every turn.
 Unable to grasp the finer points of high society, she constantly falls into trouble.
 While visiting the school's forbidden attic, Mandie stumbles upon a mystery from which she is warned to flee.
 Seeking the truth will require Mandie to lie, but it just might provide the key that unlocks the memories of a long-forgotten Christmas.

 Review: Full disclosure, I didn’t see the other Mandie movies before watching this so I don't know any of the back story.
 It’s a bit slow at times and has some historical inaccuracies but children and tweens will probably like it more than adults.